intel/intel-extension-for-transformers/README.md

-# Intel Extension for Transformers: Optimization for Natural Language Processing (NLP) Models
+# Intel Extension for Transformers: Optimization for Transformer Models
-Intel Extension for Transformers is a powerful toolkit for automatically applying model optimizations on Natural Language Processing Models.
+Intel Extension for Transformers is a powerful toolkit for automatically applying model optimizations on Transformer Models.
 It leverages [Intel® Neural Compressor](https://intel.github.io/neural-compressor) to provide a variety of model compression techniques: quantization, pruning, distillation and so on.

 ## What does Intel Extension for Transformers offer?
 This toolkit allows developers to improve the productivity through ease-of-use model compression APIs by extending HuggingFace transformer APIs for deep learning models in NLP (Natural Language Processing) domain and accelerate the inference performance using compressed models.